joshbegley/nyt-latest/previous.md

 `Heaney was released by the Pittsburgh Pirates last week and rejoins the Dodgers for a third time. `\
 https://nytimes.com/athletic/6589662/2025/09/01/dodgers-andrew-heaney-sign-postseason/

-**NASCAR Southern 500 takeaways: Chase Briscoe dominates playoff opener, Hendrick struggles**\
+**Southern 500 takeaways: Briscoe dominates playoff opener, Hendrick struggles**\
-`With the pressure on, Briscoe showed how good his pairing with JGR can be.
+`With the pressure on, Briscoe showed how good his pairing with Joe Gibbs Racing can be.
 Plus, more from the playoff opener at Darlington.`\
 https://nytimes.com/athletic/6588658/2025/09/01/nascar-southern-500-takeaways-chase-briscoe-playoffs-hendrick/

 **Man City's Gundogan in talks to join Galatasaray**\